Play Video about Anatomy-of-Facial-Expression-walkthrough

 Anatomy of Facial Expression lets you understand the anatomy behind the delicate facial movements and provides you with the language to convey them.

-part is how it looks
+The essential part is how it looks

 When it comes to anatomy for artists, the visual aspect is what matters the most.
 It doesn’t mean being superficial – visual references are simply more directly applicable to creating visual artworks.